daiphuongngo/LLM-Assisted-RAG-for-Canadian-Corporate-Tax-Fact-AWS-SageMaker-Bedrock-Azure-Foundry-AI-OpenAI/README.md

 ---

-<a id="toc-future-production-path-for-income-tax-act-advisory-rag"></a>
+<a id="toc-future-production-path-for-corporate-tax-act-advisory-rag"></a>
-## Future production path for Income Tax Act Advisory RAG
+## Future production path for Corporate Tax Act Advisory RAG

-A more production-like version for an Income Tax Act Advisory use case would likely need:
+A more production-like version for an Corporate Tax Act Advisory use case would likely need:

 1. **Curated content scope**
-   - Income Tax Act sections,
+   - Corporate Tax Act sections,
    - technical interpretations,
    - internal guidance,
    - checklists,